Date of Award

 This qualitative, adapted case study shared the experience of one individuals’ journey of opening and implementing a consulting business in China through a Continuing Care Retirement Community paradigm.
 The research explored the evolution of eldercare and the present-day challenges of caring for the elderly in China.
 Furthermore, the study conveyed key business plan models and learning theories that aided in the process of opening facilities oversees.
 The experience generated numerous artifacts in the way of trainings, power point visuals, and policy and procedure manuals.
 Last, specific components outlining lessons learned regarding the adaption of an organizations mission, vision, and values and key practices in another culture were used to shape the recommendations in the study.
 Recommendations include furthering the study of memory support programs and facilities for Alzheimer’s disease in a different culture.
 Other recommendations for study could focus on the evolution of Assisted Living and Home Care services in China.
 Last recommendation could be to follow up with Taikang’s first CCRC and compare how the Chinese CCRC is similar and different from an ABHOW CCRC.

 Steele, Mark A., "Eldercare in China: Lessons from the Trenches - One Organization's Experience Planning, Training, and Consulting to Open a Continuing Care Retirement Community in Beijing" (2019).
-Doctor of Ministry.
+Seminary Doctoral Programs.
 363.